saverio-sevilla/mini-regex/README.md

 A small regex engine written in Python to get familiar with NFA, the grammar rules mostly follow the Python regular expression library, with some exceptions.
 The engine can be used to match a regex pattern to the beginning or end of a string or anywhere inside a given string.

-The basic match command is:
+The basic regex match function is:

 ```
 regex(pattern, text, mode="standard")